vishalchovatiya/CPP_Templates/C++ casting.md

   return 0;
 }
 ```
-- In such scenario compiler can not presume anything & simple throws an compilation error:
+- In such scenario compiler can not presume anything & simply throws an compilation error:
 ```
 exit status 1
 error: no viable conversion from 'B' to 'A'